 This guide is about step two in our process - how we decide whether to investigate your complaint.
+If you have any questions about what we do, please get in touch.

+We also have guides to steps one and three of our process on our website.

-For more details about steps one and three, take a look at our website at www.ombudsman.org.uk or call us on 0345 015 4033.
+Go to www.ombudsman.org.uk or call us on 0345 015 4033.